Creative Testing Framework for Meta Ads (2026): The 5-Pillar System for High-Velocity Iteration

 The Role of Creative Tagging in Scaling

-Manual creative analysis using spreadsheets is impossible at scale.
+Manual creative analysis in spreadsheets is impossible at scale.
 If you are testing 30 new creatives monthly, tagging every hook, visual style, emotion, and CTA across all ad networks and MMPs (AppsFlyer, Adjust, Branch, Singular) is overwhelming.

 This is why modern performance teams rely on Creative Intelligence Platforms.